cvat-ai/datumaro/site/content/en/docs/formats/yolo_v8.md

 The format supports arbitrary subset names, except `classes`, `names`, `backup`, `path`, `kpt_shape`, `flip_idx`.

-> Note, that by default, the YOLO framework does not expect any subset names, except `train` and `valid`, Datumaro supports this as an extension.
+> Note, that by default, the YOLO framework does not expect any subset names, except `train` and `val`, Datumaro supports this as an extension.
   If there is no subset separation in a project, the data will be saved in the `train` subset.

-## Import YOLO8 dataset
+## Import YOLOv8 dataset
-To create a Datumaro project with a YOLO8 source, use the following commands:
+To create a Datumaro project with a YOLOv8 source, use the following commands:

 ```bash
 datum create